Audrey McManiman

 During a training camp in January 2016, McManiman had a violent crash and suffered a concussion.
 Sidelined for three months, she made the decision to prioritize her health and end her career as a freestyle snowboarder.
 Trying to figure out her future, in March 2016 she entered her first competitive snowboard cross event at the Canadian Championships and finished fourth while racing on her freestyle equipment.

-For the 2016-17 season, McManiman competed on the N0r-Am Cup circuit and put together a string of five straight podium finishes in February, including three straight gold.
+For the 2016-17 season, McManiman competed on the Nor-Am Cup circuit and put together a string of five straight podium finishes in February, including three straight gold.
 With a few more podiums before the end of the season, she won the overall Nor-Am Cup title in snowboard cross.

-McManiman rejoined the World Cup circuit as a snowboard cross racer in 2017-18 before returning to the Nor-Am Cup circuit in 2018-19.
-She split the 2019-20 season between the two circuits.
-In February 2021, she advanced to her first World Cup ‘small final’, finishing seventh overall in Reiteralm, Austria.
-She reached two more small finals on back-to-back days in Krasnoyarsk, Russia in January 2022.
+McManiman rejoined the World Cup circuit as a snowboard cross racer in 2017-18 before returning to the Nor-Am Cup circuit in 2018-19, finishing second overall with another two victories.
+She split the 2019-20 season between the two tours.

 McManiman has twice been honoured by Canada Snowboard with the Neil Daffern Award for Excellence, as a freestyle competitor in 2014 and as a snowboard cross racer in 2018.